stillNovice/Lets-Chat/README.md

 # What's new here :
 1. Online/Away functionality.
 (All the online users are shown with a green online dots left of their names, and all the offline users have yellow dots).
+2. User will know who else is typing at a particular moment while enjoying the Group Chat.
-2. Emoji Picker to add emojis along with text messages.
+3. Emoji Picker to add emojis along with text messages.